20 Best African-American Movies of 2010s

 10. Fruitvale Station (2013)

 Oscar Grant was a 22-year-old man who was fatally shot by a policeman while the other was trying to restrain him.
-The whole thing was captured on film and the video went viral which incited protests, directed against the prejudice and brutality of cops towards African-Americans.
-The film stars Michael B. Jordan in the lead role and charts the last day in the life of Grant.
+The whole thing was captured on film, and the video went viral, which incited protests directed against the prejudice and brutality of cops towards African Americans.
+The film stars Michael B. Jordan in the lead role and charts Grant’s last day in life.
 Kevin Durand and Chad Michael Murray play the roles of the cops.

 9. Beasts of No Nation (2015)